 Mustafa M. Siddiqui is Senior Managing Director and Head of Energy in the Private Equity group and is based in London.
 Mr. Siddiqui leads Blackstone’s private equity investment activities in the energy sector across Europe, the Middle East, and Africa.

-Chris has twenty-six years with KBR and has worked exclusively in LNG for seventeen years.
+Chris has twenty-seven years with KBR and has worked exclusively in LNG for eighteen years.
 His responsibility includes the design and construction of onshore and offshore liquefaction projects and receiving terminals.

 Chris leads the Global LNG Technology and Development Team, which is comprised of the most experienced LNG consultants at KBR.
 The team has oversight responsibility for LNG projects while maintaining KBR’s know-how and technical execution consistency.